 However, luxury brands should be aware that Russians prefer to pay for e-commerce transactions with Cash on Delivery.
 Foreign companies serving this market must be flexible and support this, and other locally-preferred, payment options.

 The Chinese economy has definitely seen better days, but—as we’ve previously reported on this blog—its future is far from bleak.
-In fact, the economy stabilized during May, generating a 6.9% gain in GDP.
+In fact, the economy stabilised during May, generating a 6.9% gain in GDP.
 Retail sales increased by 10%.